Lzhiyong/LearnCode/smart-pointer/README.md

 ## android-smart-pointer

-the source code from android-8.1/system/core/libutils
+the source file from android-8.1/system/core/libutils